 Dynamic properties are normally added to the entity when that entity is created.

-For example, if we had a configurable line item being added to the cart, when the item details are read from the back-end, a set of configuration options are also read.
-We can then initialize the dynamic properties as follows:
+For example, if a configurable line item is added to the cart, when the item details are read from the back-end, a set of configuration options are also read.

 final LineItemConfigurationEntity.Builder configBuilder = LineItemConfigurationEntity.builder(); fields.forEach(field -> configBuilder.addingProperty(field.getCode(), StringUtils.EMPTY));